 Magnetic surveys are rarely carried out on completely flat terrain.
 An important consideration here is that a drone can take off and land vertically from steep slopes.
 Another is the need for the drone to be able to maintain a safe distance from the ground while ensuring high-quality results.

 JOUAV CW-25E VTOL drone: the best drone for aeromagnetic survey

-Considering the hilly terrain, Gansu Lanzhou Institute of Resources and Environment Technology finally chose the JOUAV CW-25E VTOL drone.
+Considering the hilly terrain, Lanzhou Resources, and Environment Voc-Tech College finally chose the JOUAV CW-25E equipped with the CW Series aeromagnetic survey system.
 "We flew the CW-25E to get good data for Gansu Geological Mineral Exploration Development Bureau to plan mining work," David added.